Tips & Tricks

 >>> r.click(aiviro.Button("Search"))

-Aiviro will take care of everything.
-It’ll recognize all the elements (Button, Input, Text, etc.) present on the screen.
+In the background Aiviro will take care of everything.
+It’ll recognize all the elements (Button, Input, Text, etc.) presented on the screen.
 And it’ll search for the Button which contains the text “Search”.

 Let’s look deeper into how exactly Aiviro is selecting the right element for you.
 This will help you to write fast and reliable scripts.
 There are two main categories of elements that we recognize: